genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ![](/img/test-console-eh-confirm-trade-alpha-2.png)

-### Exercise 1.1: data servers
+### Exercise 1.1: Data Servers
 :::info ESTIMATED TIME
 30 mins
 :::

-Look at the [data server documentation](/creating-applications/defining-your-application/user-interface/data-servers/ds-technical-details/) and see if you are able to modify our data server [defined previously](/tutorials/training-resources/training-content-day1/#data-server):
+Look at the [Data Server documentation](/creating-applications/defining-your-application/user-interface/data-servers/ds-technical-details/) and see if you are able to modify our Data Server [defined previously](/tutorials/training-resources/training-content-day1/#data-server):
 - add a new query called "ALL_PRICES" on the TRADE table
 - make ALL_PRICES display only SYMBOL and PRICE fields
 - add a `where` clause so it displays only trades whose PRICE are higher than 0.0

 Remember to insert a few trades using Genesis Console to test it.

-### Exercise 1.2: event handlers
+### Exercise 1.2: Event Handlers
 :::info ESTIMATED TIME
 20 mins
 :::

-Look at the [event handler documentation](/creating-applications/defining-your-application/business-logic/event-handlers/eh-technical-details/#returning-a-nack) and see if you are able to modify our event handler [defined previously](/tutorials/training-resources/training-content-day1/#event-handler):
+Look at the [Event Handler documentation](/creating-applications/defining-your-application/business-logic/event-handlers/eh-technical-details/#returning-a-nack) and see if you are able to modify our Event Handler [defined previously](/tutorials/training-resources/training-content-day1/#event-handler):
 - return `nack("Quantity must be positive")` if the quantity is lower than 0.

 Test it with Genesis Console.